LiveViewTech/lvt-public-api/examples/webhooks/README.md

 ### `alertRaised`

-After an event is raised, if additional alerts are triggered before the event is resolved, they will be sent as `alertRaised` messages.
+After an event is raised, if additional alerts are triggered before the event is resolved and before the event times out, they will be sent as `alertRaised` messages.
+An event will time out after 5 minutes without a resolution or additional alerts.
+At that point, when a live unit would trigger a new alert, it will raise a new event with the triggered alert instead.

 | Field     | Type          | Description                               |
 |-----------|---------------|-------------------------------------------|